 Greater Deanwood today encompasses the historic neighborhoods of Deanwood, Burrville, Lincoln Heights, and Whittingham.

 In the 1800s, much of Washington's development followed decisions made by city leaders and investors, who favored areas northwest of Anacostia.
 Land here remained relatively untouched, and many streets were unpaved into the 1960s.
 Because builders chose not to apply racial restrictions on who could buy here, African American migrants found Deanwood welcoming, affordable, and convenient.
 The pioneering National Training School for Women and Girls, founded by Nannie Helen Burroughs (whose portrait appears on each Deanwood Heritage Trail sign), attracted educators to the neighborhood.
-New residents often built their own homes and created communities
+New residents often built their own homes and created communities where for

 Location.
 38° 53.834′ N, 76° 55.558′ W. Marker is in Lincoln Heights, District of Columbia, in Washington.
-Marker is at the intersection of Division Avenue Northeast and Foote Street NE when traveling north on Division Avenue Northeast.
+Marker is at the intersection of Division Avenue Northeast and Foote Street Northeast when traveling north on Division Avenue Northeast.
 Touch for map.
 Marker is in this post office area: Washington DC 20019, United States of America.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 A Day at the Picture Show (was about 300 feet away, measured in a direct line but has been reported missing. ); Butterflies (about 600 feet away); National Training School for Women and Girls/ Nannie Helen Burroughs (approx. 0.2 miles away); From Rural to Residential (approx. 0.3 miles away); Lederer Gardens (approx. 0.3 miles away); A Whirl on the Ferris Wheel (was approx. 0.3 miles away but has been reported missing. ); From Gardens to Garden Apartments (approx. 0.4 miles away); Original Federal Boundary Stone NE 9 (approx. 0.4 miles away).